 An email mapping campaign is based directly on an email list you upload into Feathr.
 When creating an email mapping campaign, you will upload your target email list (of at least 2,500 addresses) and Feathr will connect a percentage of those emails (usually 40-60%) to web cookies, enabling you to reach those prospects with display advertising regardless of if they've previously visited your website or not.
 Click here for an article on how to format your email list.

 Email list campaigns are a great opportunity to get your message in front of warm prospects and add an additional layer of communication to your marketing strategy.

 What is a Lookalike campaign?

-Lookalike campaigns are similar to retargeting campaigns, except instead of directly targeting your website visitors, Feathr generates an audience with shared characteristics (such as demographic information, browsing history, or interests) based on your website visitors (you must start with a segment of 30,000 reachable people).
+Lookalike campaigns are similar to retargeting campaigns, except instead of directly targeting your website visitors, Feathr generates an audience with shared characteristics (such as demographic information, browsing history, or interests) based on your website visitors (you must start with a Group of 30,000 reachable people).